SheilaRT/Azure-Alphant/README.md

 The first plane, Plane 0 or Basic Multilingual Plane, mainly contains characters for languages in modern use.
 The second plane, Plane 1 or Supplementary Multilingual Plane, mainly contains characters for 'dead' or historic languages as well as characters for 'reform' languages, such as Deseret or Shavian, musical notation, emoji, and game characters.
 The third plane, Plane 2 or Supplementary Ideographic Plane, contains the bulk of CJK Unified Ideographs.
 The fourth plane, Plane 3 or Tertiary Ideographic Plane, is reserved for additional historic scripts, though as of Unicode 11, none are assigned yet.
 Planes 4-13 are not used as of Unicode 11.
 Plane 14, or Supplementary Special-Purpose Plane, only contains non-graphical characters and Planes 15-16, or Supplementary Private Use Area-A and Supplementary Private Use Area-B, are reserved for private use.

 ### What is a Private Use Area?
 Private Use Areas are reserved for private use, allowing parties outside of The Unicode Consortium, like [Font Awesome](https://github.com/FortAwesome/Font-Awesome), to assign their own characters to those codepoints.
-For example, if you create a UI font that you wish to sell and you want to avoid overwriting any assigned codepoints, both currently assigned and ones that may be assigned in the future, map your font characters (in this case UI symbols) to codepoints in any of the three Private Use Areas.
+For example, if you create a UI font that you wish to sell and you want to avoid overwriting any assigned codepoints, both currently assigned and ones that may be assigned in the future, map your font characters (in this case, UI symbols) to codepoints in any of the three Private Use Areas.

-Azure Alphant does not (currently) support a listing of codepoints for Planes 15 or 16.
-This _may_ change in a future update.

-### Why can't I find English (or any other language) under the American (or whichever region it is spoken in) writing systems?
+### Why can't I find English (or any other language) under the American (or whichever region your language choice is spoken in) writing systems?
 The English language uses the Latin alphabet for a writing system.
 The Latin writing system was created in Europe by the Romans and can be found under European writing systems.
 This holds true for other languages as well; look for the writing system, not the language, under the region where it was first developed.

 ### What does CJK mean and why are there so many CJKs listed?
 CJK is merely a shorter way of writing 'Chinese, Japanese, and Korean'.
-Long ago, all three languages used the same basic writing system.
 It is an extremely large writing system, so Azure Alphant kept it divided up into three groups instead of merging them into one group, as we did with nearly every other writing script or group of related scripts.
-This was done to avoid time-out errors caused by the sheer amount load time that much data requires.
+This was done to avoid time-out errors caused by the sheer amount of load time that much data requires.
 Your time is valuable; Azure Alphant was created to help save it.

 ***